If you want to learn Spanish in Spain, you are probably trying to decide between the two biggest cities of Madrid and Barcelona.

-To see more clearly, let’s take a closer look at your goals, because for work, for the holidays, for the warm welcome…, the answer may not be the same!
+To see more clearly, let’s take a closer look at your goals, because for work, holidays, and the warm welcome, the answer may not be the same!

-In Barcelona in the spring, you can walk along the sea and enjoy the scenery but be careful, think of bringing a small scarf because the hot and dry winds blow strongly at that time of year.
+In Barcelona in the spring, you can walk along the sea and enjoy the scenery, but be careful, think about bringing a scarf because the hot and dry winds blow strongly at that time of year.

 It is recommended to visit Madrid in spring or autumn.
-The madrilenes have a fairly clear proverb about the temperatures of the capital: “nueve meses de invierno, tres meses de infierno” which means “9 months of winter, 3 months of hell”.
+The locals have a fairly clear proverb about the temperatures of the Spanish capital: “nueve meses de invierno, tres meses de infierno” which means “9 months of winter, 3 months of hell”.

-If the winter can be frosty, up to 10 °, summer turns Madrid into a furnace with peaks exceeding 100°.
-You are warned!
+If the winter can be frosty with minus temperatures, summer turns Madrid into a furnace with temperatures regularly exceeding 3o°C. You have been warned!

-If for you a holiday in a hot and sunny country necessarily requires having the sea close by, then Barcelona, choose Barcelona.
-You will be able to go from the ramblas til harbor, then discover the marina with its luxury boats, and you bask in the sun on the beach.
+If you like to have a dip in the sea during the hot weather and in between Spanish classes, then Barcelona is the city for you.
+You can walk from the ramblas to the harbour, and then discover the marina with its luxury boats, where you can bask in the sun on the beach.

-Barceloneta is the closest beach to the city center of Barcelona (20 minutes withthe subway).
-For the sports enthusiasts, kite surfers, windsurfers and surfers, you will find your happiness in the beach of Mar Bella.
+Barceloneta is the closest beach to the city centre (20 minutes on the subway).
+For the sports enthusiasts amongst you, surfers, kite surfers, and windsurfers, can be found on the beach of Mar Bella.

 All the beaches of Barcelona are supervised and accessible to people with reduced mobility.

-In Madrid, you might miss out on water but you can rest assured the swimming pools of sports centers (Canal Isabel II and Casa de Campo) are easily accessible.
+In Madrid, you might miss out on water, but you can rest assured that the swimming pools of sports centers (Canal Isabel II and Casa de Campo) are readily available.

-Most of Madrid has swimming pools on the rooftops like the one of the Emperador hotel or the natural pool of the Manzanares.
+Most of Madrid has swimming pools on the rooftops of the buildings, like the one of the Emperador hotel, or the natural pool of the Manzanares.